elastic/apm/specs/agents/tracing-spans-service-target.md

   - Handle dropped spans metrics with only the new fields
   - Handle span compression with new fields
 - **Phase 5** : cleanup of agents modified in Phase 2
+  - When sending to APM Server with **Phase3** implemented
-  - stop inferring & sending `span.destination.service.resource` for APM-server > 8.3
+    - stop inferring & sending `span.destination.service.resource` on the agent
-  - stop computing dropped spans metrics for `span.destination.service.resource` and remove the `destination_service_resource` field.
+    - stop inferring & sending `destination_service_resource` in dropped spans stats
+  - Keep sending and inferring for previous APM server versions

 ### Examples